East Kent Hospitals University NHS Foundation Trust: Maternity deaths and Kirkup report

 In January 2020, the inquest of baby Harry Richford revealed that he had died due to 7 gross failings which, the coroner said, amounted to neglect.
 This led to a public inquiry led by Dr Bill Kirkup.
 Well over 200 families came forward to have their own maternity cases examined by the inquiry.

 In 2020 the BBC found 7 cases of babies either stillborn or who died shortly after birth since 2016, these cases should have been prevented with better care.
 The Royal College of Obstetricians and Gynaecologists found in 2015, consultants, failing to do labour ward rounds, failing to review women, make care plans or attend out of hours when asked, consultants, rarely did CTG training, and reportedly were, "doing their own thing rather than follow guidelines" Staff alleged at the review, the board did not consider maternity services a priority and no action would be taken over concerns raised.
 In 2014 the trust was put into special measures after Care Quality Commission rated its care, including maternity care inadequate.
 Since then the CQC rated it as requiring improvement.

 From 2016 to 2019 the trust had to close one of its two maternity units, which are nearly 40 miles apart, to new births 111 times.
 At least 120 women in labour were diverted.
-Although it is not unusual for maternity units close or divert for short periods these closures were unusually frequent.
+Although it is not unusual for maternity units to close or divert for short periods these closures were unusually frequent.

 In October 2020 the trust was prosecuted by the Care Quality Commission for failing to provide safe care and treatment exposing Harry Richford and his mother Sarah to avoidable harm.
 Harry died a week after his birth at Queen Elizabeth The Queen Mother Hospital in 2017.
 This is the first such prosecution of an acute trust.
 The trust were fined £1.1 million reduced to £733k following a guilty plea.